qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 11_ Functional Languages.md

 '(+ 3 4) =⇒(+ 3 4) ■

 Though every expression has a type in Scheme, that type is generally not de- termined until run time.
 Most predeﬁned functions check dynamically to make EXAMPLE 11.4

+Dynamic typing sure that their arguments are of appropriate types.
+The expression

 (if (> a 0) (+ 2 3) (+ 2 "foo"))